kxjxm/kxjxm/README.md

-- 👋 Hi, I’m @空想家小明（KongXiaoJiaXiaoMing-kxjxm),from CHIAN.
+- 👋 Hi, I’m @空想家小明（KongXiaoJiaXiaoMing-kxjxm),from CHINA.
 - 👀 I’m interested in many areas.
 - 📫 You can contact me on kxjxm@Outlook.com.
 That is all,thanks for your read.